Class Schedule

 -TWO YEAR CERTIFICATION

-HNMC employee can borrow a book at the Simulation Center office on 4 West - ISL.
+HNMC employee can borrow a book prior to class at the Simulation Center office on 4 West - ISL.
 A payroll deduction form will be completed by all employees prior to borrowing a book.
 Upon return, the payroll deduction form will be discarded.

 The general public can pick up a book prior to the class, or will receive the book on the day of the class.